Common Postural Patterns

 What this means for your practice

 Short muscles are candidates for lengthening work through eccentric movements to help increase their capacity and full range.
-Long muscles need the concentric exercises that restore their ability to generate tension at their natural resting length.
+Long muscles need isometric and concentric exercises that restore their ability to generate tension at their natural resting length.
 A well-designed Pilates session addresses both simultaneously, which is why understanding your posture matters before you begin.